'The gift of a cow is truly regarded as a superior gift. Cows, by yielding milk, rescue all the worlds from calamity.

 cremation fires at Manikarnika Ghat, diretly in front of us, rising up to the sky.

-We were now standing on the flood plains that went under water every year and nothing was built upon them.
+We were now standing on the flood plains that went under water every year

 Looking out across the dunes and across the Ganges to Benares

-As the cow followed her calf (now carried on the shoulders of Rams son) out of the boat
+(now carried on the shoulders of Rams son) out of the boat

-we saw that she had cut herself slightly on her back leg when she had fallen through the floorboard.
+we saw that she had cut herself slightly on her back leg

 It was very hot and the sun beat down upon us all with great intensity.

-We quickly headed across the sandy flats.
+We quickly headed across the 'burning' sandy flats.

 Up onto a slight rise towards the fields.

-These tree covered lanes soon opened up to more fields where we saw women drying cow turds for use in fires.
+These tree covered lanes soon opened up to more fields

 and finally to a small group of huts.
-This was where Ram lived.

-As we approached, his whole small community came out and Rams wife did a small puja on the cow and her calf,
+and Rams wife did a small puja on the cow and her calf,

-marking them both on the forehead with red kum-kum powder-indicating and honoring that Lakshmi,
+marking them both on the forehead with red kum-kum powder-

-the Goddess of wealth and good fortune had revealed herself-
+the Goddess of wealth and good fortune had revealed herself;

-The embodiment of wealth is a cow and her calf.
+the embodiment of wealth is a cow and her calf.

 After the puja, the cow was led to her first meal